 You've never been the kind of person who voluntarily spends 12-hour days at the office—even if you value and enjoy your job, you always remind yourself that you're working to live, not the other way around.
 The good news?
 Taking the reins when it comes to work-life balance is the smart move in the long run: research published in the Journal of Theoretical Social Psychology reveals that individuals who work high-stress jobs with little work-life balance die sooner than their more even-keeled counterparts.

 You know that a shiny new car in your driveway will make you happy for a little while, but the memories of an amazing trip, a great meal with friends, or just a movie night with your favorite people will trump some fancy possession every time.
 And it seems you're onto something—researchers at Cornell University and the University of California found that people enjoy significantly greater happiness when they spend their money on experiences, rather than material goods.

 Your waiter is getting tired of hearing, "I need more time."

 While making a single, concrete decision may make others feel at ease, to you, it means you're missing out.
 Even if you're just ordering off a menu in your favorite restaurant, you know that picking a single dish means you're not getting to dry dozens of other ones—and you find yourself a little bummed about that every time.

 You love partying, but not as much as your "me time."

-Though many assume that free spirits are all about living it up with others, true free spirits know that no one’s company is as good as their own.
+Though many assume that free spirits are all about living it up with others, a true free spirit knows that no one's company is as good as their own.
 While you may be primarily extroverted in nature, you also sometimes need some solo time to get lost in your thoughts and plan your next adventure.
-For ideas on where to jet off to next, check out the 25 Adventures You Should Have Before You Die.

 Learning is the great passion in your life.